-Visual artist, architect, and adjunct professor at IE University.
+Visual artist, architect, and adjunct professor at IE School of Architecture and Design.

 Predoctoral Researcher.
 Thesis title “The well tempered line.
 Department of Research in Art and Communication.
 Theory and practice of the media.
 Art, Science, and Technology.
 Faculty of Fine Arts.
 University of Cuenca.
 UCLM

 Interested in artistic research, I develop my work mainly in the field of drawing, relating to other disciplines such as architecture, music, and three-dimensional and audiovisual installations, with special attention to minimal and respectful approach, in order to search for the simplest structure.

 The Well-Tempered Clave and the Goldberg Variations of J. S, Bach, are a source of inspiration in my artistic work.
 Focused on visualizing the musical harmonic structures of the work of the German baroque musician.

 As an artistic researcher I had the opportunity to develop my work in national and international Universities and Foundations:

 - The Joseph and Anni Albers Foundation, Connecticut, USA.

 - Carragi-na-gcat, Ireland.
 The Joseph and Anni Albers Foundation.

 - Thread Artist residence, Senegal.
 The Joseph and Anni Albers Foundation.